 Does Bryan College accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Bryan College accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ Bryan College accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Bryan College?

-❌ No, Bryan College is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you probably want to include them.
-If you scored lower than a school's average, you it might make sense to leave them out of your application.
+❌ No, Bryan College is test optional, so you can choose if you want to to submit your standardized test scores.
+If you have higher than average scores, you should strongly consider submitting them.
+If you scored lower than a school's average, you may want not want to include them in your application.

 What is Bryan College's acceptance rate?